Hnfull/Intensio-Obfuscator/docs/malfunctions/python_code_malfunctions.md

         from path.test1.test1 import get
         get("user")
         ```
-    - Intensio-Obfuscator will detect a non compliant format code for obfuscation and exclude this file name automatically
+    - Intensio-Obfuscator will detect a non compliant format (currently this type of import is not supported by tool) code for obfuscation and exclude this file name automatically